KhushbuB/docs/chapter2/integration_with_MIQ.md

 - Choose type as "OpenStack" platform from the type list.

 - Select a API version of your OpenStack  provider's Keystone service from the list.
-The default is Keystone V2.
+The default is Keystone v2.

 - Next is to select a zone for a provider.
 Choose whichever is appropriate.
-By default it is default.
+By default, it is default.
+-
+- By default Tenant Mapping is Disabled but you need to enable it.

 ![Fig 1-Add OpenStack Provider](../images/chapter2/Add_OpenStack_Provider.png "Add OpenStack Provider")